algorithmiaio/dev-center/_posts/basics/2016-01-25-algorithm_basics.md

 #### Cost of running an algorithm

-All algorithms in the marketplace are charged a fee of 1 credit per second (1cr/sec) of execution time on a single dedicated code.
+All algorithms in the marketplace are charged a fee of 1 credit per second (1cr/sec) of execution time on a single dedicated node.
 The execution time is calculated from the start of the algorithm execution until the algorithm returns.

 In addition to the execution charge, algorithm developers may charge a royalty on each algorithm call.
 This cost-per-call royalty is associated with a specific version of the algorithm and will remain fixed indefinitely.